Overdominance

-Overdominance is a rare condition in genetics where the phenotype of the heterozygote lies outside the phenotypical range of both homozygous parents.
+Overdominance is a phenomenon in genetics where the phenotype of the heterozygote lies outside the phenotypical range of both homozygous parents.
 Overdominance can also be described as heterozygote advantage regulated by a single genomic locus, wherein heterozygous individuals have a higher fitness than homozygous individuals.
 However, not all cases of the heterozygote advantage are considered overdominance, as they may be regulated by multiple genomic regions.
 Overdominance has been hypothesized as an underlying cause for heterosis (increased fitness of hybrid offspring).

 Examples

 Sickle cell anemia

 An example of overdominance in humans is that of the sickle cell anemia.
 This condition is determined by a single polymorphism.
 Possessors of the deleterious allele have lower life expectancy, with homozygotes rarely reaching 50 years of age.
 However, this allele also yields some resistance to malaria.
 Thus in regions where malaria exerts or has exerted a strong selective pressure, sickle cell anemia has been selected for its conferred partial resistance to the disease.
 While homozygotes will have either no protection from malaria or a dramatic propensity to sickle cell anemia, heterozygotes have fewer physiological effects and a partial resistance to malaria.